DeutscheSoft/AWML/README.md

 The `awml-clone` tag will automatically propagate the correct prefix values to all `awml-option` tags.

-The `awml-clone` tag is defined in the src file `awml.templates.js`.

 ## Mutation Tags

 The mutation tags described here can be used to modify the DOM tree based